 The oral bio availability of dihydrocodeine is 20% due to substantial first pass metabolism.
 The half life is quoted as 3.5-5h (Martindale).
 The metabolism of dihydrocodeine is not affected by individual metabolic capacity as the analgesic effect is produced by the parent drug compared to codeine which is a pro drug.
 Bisson DL, Newell SD, Laxton C, on behalf of the Royal College of Obstetricians and Gynaecologists.
 Antenatal and Postnatal Analgesia.
 Scientific Impact Paper No. 59.
 BJOG 2019;126:e115–24.

-Codeine should only be used if paracetamol and ibuprofen/naproxen/diclofenac are providing insufficient pain relief or are contra indicated.
+Opioids should only be used if paracetamol plus ibuprofen/naproxen/diclofenac are providing insufficient pain relief or are contra indicated.

-Dihydrocodeine has a cleaner metabolism and as such is preferred as the opiate painkiller (co-dydramol when combined with paracetamol) .
+Dihydrocodeine has a cleaner metabolism and as such is preferred as the opiate painkiller (It is known as co-dydramol when combined with paracetamol) .
 This generally requires a prescription.
 In some areas codeine is still prescribed to breastfeeding mothers, in others it is totally forbidden.
 In this fact sheet I have tried to provide the full research history so that you can make an informed decision about what is right for you and your baby.
 We should also be alert to the fact that codeine is very addictive to us as adults so longterm use unless under medical supervision should be avoided